Attendance / Absence

 As a school, we understand that it may be necessary to take a child out of school for an appointment e.g. GP, dentist, physiotherapist etc. during the school day.
 Where possible, we would ask parents to try to minimise the number of appointments made during school hours and to provide an appointment card/letter to support the absence.
 We thank you in advance for your co-operation with this matter.

 Where possibly we request that prescribed medicines are worked around the school day, parents/carers are asked to ensure that any medicine needed falls during break and/or lunchtime where possible.
-Please note that we cannot administer creams or eye drops.
+We ask that, if possible, parents administer creams or eye drops, either before or after school or come in at lunchtime, particularly for younger children.
 Medication and inhalers must be in the original bottle with a spoon from the pharmacy and properly labelled.
 Parents/carers please be reminded that it is your responsibility to ensure that any medication kept in school for your child is regularly checked and in date.

 Medication will only be accepted in school if: